 - THE NEW YORK ARTS PROGRAM

 The New York Arts Program is designed to provide students seriously interested in the performing, visual and communication arts with a unique opportunity to be a part of the world of established professional artists in New York City.
 Students spend a semester as an apprentice to a producing artist or with an organization in the arts, supplemented with academic study.
 Resident staff members assist students in finding both apprenticeships and housing.

 - THE CHICAGO SEMESTER

 The Chicago Semester draws students from Hope College and nine other Christian colleges in the Midwest.
 The program offers students a distinct opportunity to live, learn and work in America’s third-largest city, while studying issues of urban life in a fully accredited program.
 The staff of the Chicago Semester combines advanced academic training and professional experience with years of living and working in the city.
 They provide support and guidance as students explore the possibilities and issues within an urban working world.

 Up to 16 hours of academic credit can be earned through the program, which includes a four day per week supervised internship and two seminars.
 The seminars currently offered complete the senior seminar, urban sociology and four-credit fine arts requirements, as well as a second religion requirement as needed.

 Students representing nearly every college major choose internships that fit their vocational or career goals.
 They select an internship from several options developed by the staff, interviewing at each before making a decision.
-Areas for internships include, but are not limited to:

 - NON-HOPE-AFFILIATED PROGRAMS